gasmianouar/testandroidgasmi/README.md

 # Appturbo Android Technical Test

-Welcome !
-This repository contains the exercise project for the interview.
+Welcome!
+This repository contains the exercise project for your interview.

 Read the contents carefully as it will help you set everything up.